adithya-s-k/World-of-AI/deep_learning/Parking_Spot_Occupancy_Detection_System/README.md

 The dataset has been obtained from the following websites: http://cnrpark.it/ https://public.roboflow.com/object-detection/pklot
-You can also refer to other dataset inluding the required attributes.
+You can also refer to other dataset including the required attributes.

 ## DESCRIPTION